Tokyo Metro 10000 series

 The Tokyo Metro 10000 series (東京メトロ10000系, Tōkyō Metoro 10000-kei) is an electric multiple unit (EMU) train type operated on the Yurakucho and Fukutoshin subway lines of Tokyo Metro in Japan since 2006.

 Design

 The trains are manufactured by Hitachi with aluminium bodies to its "A-train" concept.

-The 10000 series was the first new model to be built for Tokyo Metro following privatization.
+The 10000 series was the first new model to be built for the Tokyo Metro following privatization.
 The front-end design is intended to evoke the appearance of the 300 series trains, which were the first trains used on the Marunouchi Line.

 On set numbers 10105 onward, built from 2007, the gold colour line was omitted on the front ends.